neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

 Restrict Module Access
 ----------------------

 The available modules are defined in the settings of Neos.
-Along with those settings privilege targets can be defined.
-Those are used to remove the module from the UI if access would not be granted.
-Here is a shortened example containing only the relevant parts:
+Here is a shortened example containing only the relevant
+parts:

  .. code-block:: yaml

   Neos:
    Neos:
      modules:
-      management:
-        privilegeTarget: 'Neos.Neos:Backend.Module.Management'
+      'management':
+        controller: 'Some\Management\Controller'
         submodules:
-          workspaces:
-            privilegeTarget: 'Neos.Neos:Backend.Module.Management.Workspaces'
+          'workspaces':
+            controller: 'Some\Workspaces\Controller'

+Along with those settings privilege targets should be defined.
+Those are used to hide the module links from the UI and to protect access to the modules if no access is granted.

-The targets are defined as usual in the security policy, here is a shortened example:
+The targets are defined as usual in the security policy, using `ModulePrivilege`.
+Here is a shortened example:

 .. code-block:: yaml

+  privilegeTargets:

+    'Neos\Neos\Security\Authorization\Privilege\ModulePrivilege':

       'Neos.Neos:Backend.Module.Management':
-      matcher: 'method(Neos\Neos\Controller\Module\ManagementController->indexAction())'
+        matcher: 'management'

       'Neos.Neos:Backend.Module.Management.Workspaces':
-      matcher: >-
+        matcher: 'management/workspaces'
-        method(
-          Neos\Neos\Controller\Module\Management\WorkspacesController
-          ->(publishNode|discardNode|publishOrDiscardNodes)Action()
-        ) || method(Neos\Neos\Service\Controller\AbstractServiceController->(error)Action())

 Now those privilege targets can be used to grant/deny access for specific roles.
+See chapter :ref:`custom-backend-modules` for more examples.

 Disable Modules
 ---------------